ung0v/ai-sdk-v5-crash-course/exercises/04-context-engineering/04.05-chain-of-thought/problem/readme.md

   - Specify that after the thinking block should come the answer
   - Make it clear that the answer should NOT be wrapped in an `<answer>` tag

-- [ ] Run the exercise using `pnpm run exercise 04.5` to test your implementation
+- [ ] Run the exercise using `pnpm run exercise` to test your implementation
   - Check that the output in the terminal shows dots as the answer generates
   - Verify that the output.md file contains a well-structured explanation